When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

-My first concept was to fix the metal mounting arm to a wooden plate that would slide up and down a wooden poll and fixed in place at the desired height with pegs.
+My first concept was to fix the metal mounting arm to a wooden plate that would slide up and down a wooden pole and be fixed in place at the desired height with pegs.

-The design would have been a little complex to make and use, and would have looked a little too clunky; and I wasn’t too happy about various aspects of my design for the legs.
+The design would have been a little complex to make and use and look a little too clunky.
+I wasn’t too happy about various aspects of my design for the legs.

 Consult a Friend

-Once I’d explained what I wanted to achieve, and what my criteria was, my friend quickly drafted his own sketch for a design which I loved, and adopted for this project.
+Once I’d explained what I wanted to achieve and what my criteria were, my friend quickly drafted his own sketch for a design, which I loved and adopted for this project.

-- Make the wooden plate, for securing the metal mounting arm to, from a piece of wood with two cut of sections from a broom handle fixed to it as the pegs, which could be secured on the other side of a wooden post with a metal tent peg.
+- Make the wooden plate for securing the metal mounting arm from a piece of wood with two cuts of sections from a broom handle fixed to it as the pegs, which could be secured on the other side of a wooden post with a metal tent peg.

 - Use a square post for the stand, with lots of holes drilled at regular intervals down the whole length of one side of the post, and another set of holes on the adjacent side at intermediate intervals, for greater flexibility.

-- With the holes in the post drilled a little wider than the diameter of the broom handle for easy operation and to reduce the risk of the pegs getting stuck due to wood expansion in a damp environment.
+- The holes in the post were drilled a little wider than the diameter of the broom handle for easy operation and to reduce the risk of the pegs getting stuck due to wood expansion in a damp environment.

-- A simple cross design for the legs to maximise on structural strength, while minimising on encroaching on the height of the post e.g. to keep the option of fitting the wildlife camera to the pose low to the ground.
+- A simple cross design for the legs to maximise structural strength while minimising encroaching on the height of the post, e.g., to keep the option of fitting the wildlife camera to the pose low to the ground.

 Sourcing the Materials

-- Four pieces of 2 inch square teak hardwood (salvaged wood); ideal for making the legs.
+- Four pieces of 2-inch square teak hardwood (salvaged wood) are ideal for making the legs.